Eastern Europe: Central Europe

-Southeastern Europe
+Southeastern Europe / Balkan states

 Some countries in Southeast Europe can be considered part of Eastern Europe.
 Some of them can sometimes, albeit rarely, be characterized as belonging to Southern Europe, and some may also be included in Central Europe.

 In some media, "Southeast Europe" can thus partially overlap with "Eastern Europe" of the Cold War Era.
 The following countries are labelled Southeast European by some commentators, though others still consider them to be Eastern European.

+The following eleven countries are generally considered to be part of the Balkans by most definitions: